rickyleal5/iot/STEPS.md

-# Guide to reproduce project
+# Guide to reproduce the project

 * You need AWS + Serverless credentials, and their CLIs + docker + node + git + postgres installed.
 * You need to add the parameters, the TimescaleDB VPC info in the CloudFormation files.